LeeroyDing/AudioBooth/PRIVACY.md

 For questions about this privacy policy or data practices, please contact:

-**Email:** audiobs@proton.me
+**Email:** audiobooth@proton.me

 ---

 **Summary:**
-AudioBS is a privacy-focused client app.
+AudioBooth is a privacy-focused client app.
 Your data stays on your device and your self-hosted server.
 We don't collect analytics, track usage, or share your information with third parties (except RevenueCat for optional purchases).